How to stay ahead of data debt and downtime?

 Today, most teams don’t evaluate their data debt.
 Instead, they continue to collect data and dashboards, regardless of their value to the organization.
 Some organizations conduct ad hoc audits to wide old dashboards and tables, but this is difficult to do across the entire organization and consistently.
 For most companies, decreasing data debt will decrease technology costs and significantly increase productivity.
 At Secoda, we’re trying to help data teams tackle this messy problem.

-Why is this a difficult problem to solve?
+Why is data downtime a difficult problem to solve?

 It is easy to query a data warehouse and get tables that aren’t queried regularly.
 However, just because a table is queried doesn’t mean that it is being used.
 The table could be updated daily, but never be pulled into the BI tool.
 The table could be updated daily but also be directly used by another downstream task that is pulled into the BI tool.